awusmani/Willhelm-International/README.md

 # Willhelm-International
 Willhelm International Appointment System

-Download and Run XAMPP(make sure it is NOT the VM version) from: https://www.apachefriends.org/index.html
+Download and Run XAMPP(make sure it is NOT the VM version) from: <br />
+https://www.apachefriends.org/index.html

-Locate the XAMPP folder and find htdocs folder <br />
+-Locate the XAMPP folder and find htdocs folder <br />
-In htdocs folder place the Challenge folder downloaded from this repository -Run XAMPP and start the Apache Web Server and MySQL Database -Open command prompt/Terminal and change directory to XAMPP/xamppfiles/bin/ -Execute mysql by using the following command:
+-In htdocs folder place the Challenge folder downloaded from this repository <br />
+-Run XAMPP and start the Apache Web Server and MySQL Database <br />
+-Open command prompt/Terminal and change directory to XAMPP/xamppfiles/bin/ <br />
+-Execute mysql by using the following command:

 mysql -p -u root